Clarkb2UofM/Clarkb2UofM.github.io/README.md

 By the end of this tutorial, you will be able to host your own resume on GitHub pages.
 An example of the finished product is available [here](https://clarkb2uofm.github.io).

 For this tutorial, we will be using documents formatted with Markdown language.
-Andrew Etter, author of the best selling book _Modern Technical Writing_, recomends the use of markdown for technical documents because of it is lightweight, easy to learn and universally used.
+Andrew Etter, author of the best selling book _Modern Technical Writing_, recommends the use of markdown for technical documents because of it is lightweight, easy to learn and universally used.

 ### Prerequisites
 Before you begin, you should have the following: